bmehder/NostalgiaPHP/content/pages/about/index.md

 # Why another CMS?

-Because *modern web development* doesn’t have to be so stupid.
+Because *modern web development* doesn’t have to be so crazy.

 ## Client-side rendered gallery